machariamunyi/Responsive-Web-Design/CSS Color Markers/README.md

+# Learn CSS Colors by Building a Set of Colored Markers

+**_Completed_**

-Learn CSS Colors by Building a Set of Colored Markers, Completed Selecting the correct colors for your webpage can greatly improve the aesthetic appeal to your readers.
+> Selecting the correct colors for your webpage can greatly improve the aesthetic appeal to your readers.

-In this course, you'll build a set of colored markers.
+> In this course, you'll build a set of colored markers.
 You'll learn different ways to set color values and how to pair colors with each other.